20 Questions To Ask Your Match About What They’re Looking For In A Partner

 9. What did you get up to this weekend?

 The answer can be very telling.
 For example, maybe you typically spend your weekends cozied up in bed with wine and a good book, and that sounds like a waste of good weather to your match.
-Or maybe they spend their weekends tailgating and bar-crawling, when you'd rather die than brave loud crowds in the name of sports.
+Or maybe they spend their weekends tailgating and bar-crawling, when you'd rather do literally anything else than brave loud crowds in the name of sports.
 “The next time your match messages you with this question, rather than roll your eyes, try answering as thoroughly as you can!”
 Davis previously told Elite Daily.

 Questions About Your Schedules